 Indica or Sativa?
 How to Choose the Right Type of Cannabis

-However, this doesn't mean that there aren't certain characteristics that can and should be expected when it comes to your favorite sativa or indica strain.
-The most important thing is that you need to be able to decide which one is going to work best for you so be aware that these characteristics are not set in stone.
+However, this doesn't mean there aren't specific characteristics that can and should be expected when it comes to your favorite sativa or indica strain.
+The most important thing is that you must decide which will work best for you, so be aware that these characteristics are not set in stone.

 Sativa and Indica Plants

-You can usually tell the difference between a sativa and an indica simply by taking a quick look at the plant in question.
+You can usually tell the difference between a sativa and an indica simply by looking at the plant in question.
 Sativa plants tend to be very tall and skinny - up to 18 feet - and feature narrow and pointy leaves.
 Originally from East and Central Asia, sativas have been harvested for over 12,000 years, making them some of the oldest cultivated crops on the planet.

-Sativa plants were first classified in the west by Swedish botanist Carl Linnaeus in 1753.
-They thrive in warmer climates around the equator in places like Mexico, Colombia and Southeast Asia, and their strong and fibrous stems were traditionally converted into rope and cloth.
-Sativas can be found growing wild in many tropical areas of the world and in terms of aroma, they tend to be fruity and sweet.
+Swedish botanist Carl Linnaeus first classified Sativa plants in the west in 1753.
+They thrive in warmer climates around the equator in places like Mexico, Colombia, and Southeast Asia, and their strong and fibrous stems were traditionally converted into rope and cloth.
+Sativas grow wild in many tropical areas of the world, and in terms of aroma, they tend to be fruity and sweet.

-Indica-type plants, meanwhile, tend to be short and stocky - rarely over six-feet tall.
+Indica-type plants tend to be short and stocky - rarely over six feet tall.

-First designated in 1785 by French botanist and naturalist Jean-Baptiste Lamarck, these plants have broad leaves and are bush-like in appearance, as opposed to the tall and lanky sativa.
+First designated in 1785 by French botanist and naturalist Jean-Baptiste Lamarck, these plants have broad leaves and are bush-like, as opposed to the tall and lanky sativa.

 Chemically speaking, indica and sativa strains contain different cannabinoid levels and content.
-Although there are dozens of cannabinoids present in each, the key cannabinoids found in marijuana are tetrahydrocannabinol (THC) and cannabidiol (CBD).
-Simply put, THC provides the psychoactive aspects of weed and CBD brings the mental and physical relief without any psychoactive effect.
-CBD has been determined to actually negate some of the high associated with THC and in other circumstances, can complement it as itrelates to the Entourage Effect.
+Although there are dozens of cannabinoids present in each, the critical cannabinoids found in marijuana are tetrahydrocannabinol (THC) and cannabidiol (CBD).
+THC provides the psychoactive aspects of weed, and CBD brings mental and physical relief without any psychoactive effect.
+CBD has been determined to negate some of the high associated with THC and, in other circumstances, can complement it as it relates to the Entourage Effect.

+While it's true that most folks only think about indica and sativas before making their trip to the dispensary before picking up the product, there's a lot to enjoy about the grey area of the cannabis world, hybrids.
 The hybrid exists to provide the best of both worlds.
 Selected top strains are crossbred with other strains to create new super strains.
 Hybrids fall into three categories: sativa-dominant, 50/50 between sativa and indica, and indica-dominant.
 Breeders growing sativa-dominant hybrids are gunning for a strain that primarily provides a cerebral experience but with a touch of body high thrown in.
-The strains composed of a clean split between sativa and indica are hoping to provide a perfect blend of mind and body comfort.
+The strains composed of a clean split between sativa and indica are hoped to provide a perfect blend of mind and body comfort.
 Lastly, the indica-dominant plants are expected to give a strong body high with a small dose of mind magic.